-Source: U.S. Bureau of Labor Statistics, Employment Projections Program
+Source: Employment Projections program, U.S. Bureau of Labor Statistics

 The education and skill levels of individuals with barriers to employment are an ever-present challenge in the NEEDR.
-In Illinois, 2.9% of the population living below poverty report working full-time all year.
-In contrast, 43% of the working age population living in poverty do not work and 38.5% of the population living below poverty report working part-time or seasonally.
+Approximately 12.5% of the population in Illinois are below the poverty level compared to 13.4% nationwide.
+About 44.6% of the population in poverty worked full-time, year-round.
+In contrast, 32% of the working age population living in poverty do not work and 23.3% of the population living below poverty report working part-time or seasonally.
 Figure 3 details the population living below poverty in the NEEDR.